Nicceboy/SNA-project-2021/presentation/README.md

 Presentation has been done by using tool [Reveal.](https://revealjs.com/)

 It is HTML presentation framework.
-To get our [index.html](render), download basic dependencies for framework as:
+To get our [index.html](index.html) rendered, download basic dependencies for framework as:

 ```console
 curl -OL https://github.com/hakimel/reveal.js/archive/master.zip && '